srv-datahubcatalog/docs/content/en/docs/howto/monitoring-troubleshooting/debug-java-actions/_index.md

     {{% alert color="warning" %}}A current limitation is that local variables may not be visible when debugging Java actions in Eclipse.
 This can affect your ability to inspect variable values during execution.{{% /alert %}}

 ## Known Issues

+There are the following known issues:
-1. If there are Add-On modules imported into the studio pro and application is deployed for eclipse using menu option **App -> Deploy for Eclipse**, there are known build failures java source code.
+* If there are add-on modules imported into Studio Pro and the application is deployed for Eclipse using menu option **App > Deploy for Eclipse**, there are known build failures in Java source code.

 ## Read More

 * [Find the Root Cause of Runtime Errors](/howto/monitoring-troubleshooting/finding-the-root-cause-of-runtime-errors/)